WPShen53/twcovid/README.md

 [7/8/2021] Use plotly Dash opensource package to create a Web App.

 The entry point of the Web App is index.py, i.e. run "python index.py" to start the app.
-Actual app python files is in the "apps" folder.
+Actual app python files are in the "apps" folder.
 The config.py stores the gloabl parameter for the application and default to
 ```
 use_DB = True
 db_str = "mongodb://localhost:27017"